prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ## 1440p VS. 4K Resolution

-In our opinion, it's time for you to upgrade from 1080p to 1440p for *almost* all gammers.
+In our opinion, it's time for you to upgrade from 1080p to 1440p for *almost* all gamers.

 First of all unlike 4K monitors, 1440p monitors have come down in price a bit.
 There are [budget 1440p options](http://amzn.to/2zGjIYX) out there well under $300.
 You don't have to break the bank to game in 1440p resolution.
 However, 4K is still pretty pricey.